 We've sort of got used to the 'odd couple' relationship we've formed, although you'll inevitably find Scots who are more or less vociferous in their support for (or resistance to influence from) England, and the relationship is growing and evolving all the time.

-I'm from England originally, though having been in Scotland for 17 years now (nearly half my life) I consider myself a naturalised Scot.
+I'm from England originally, though having been in Scotland for over 20 years now (nearly half my life) I consider myself a naturalised Scot.
 And I realise now the list of what Scotland is not could run to a very long article.
 So I'll curb it here, with an invitation for visitors to experience and enjoy the great diversity of Scottish life and culture, and to welcome a broader range of influences than the heather and bagpipes imagery of some publicity campaigns.

 Wherever you visit in Scotland, and whatever you do while you're here, that is modern Scotland.
 Tell your friends.
 We think they'll like it too.

 Explore Scotland's capital city Up-Close and Personal with my private city tours, tailored to suit you...